wawaloll/installvncjew/README.md

 Replace the password variable the the client password.

 # If you are a bit lazy, and dont wanna do the part of this then run:
-`sudo apt-get install -y git python3 python3-numpy websockify nmap masscan iptables libjpeg-dev libvncserver-dev && git clone https://github.com/jsteel2/vncjew && cd ./vncjew/server && wget https://github.com/wawaloll/installvncjew/raw/main/vncscreenshot`
+`sudo apt-get install -y git python3 python3-numpy websockify nmap masscan iptables libjpeg-dev libvncserver-dev && git clone https://github.com/jsteel2/vncjew && cd ./vncjew/server && wget https://github.com/wawaloll/installvncjew/raw/main/vncscreenshot && chmod +x ./vncscreenshot`